Reculver

 Reculver is a village and coastal resort about 3 mi east of Herne Bay on the north coast of Kent in south-east England.

 It is in the ward of the same name, in the City of Canterbury district of Kent.

 Reculver once occupied a strategic location at the north-western end of the Wantsum Channel, a sea lane that separated the Isle of Thanet and the Kent mainland until the late Middle Ages.
 This led the Romans to build a small fort there at the time of their conquest of Britain in 43 AD, and, starting late in the 2nd century, they built a larger fort, or castrum, called Regulbium, which later became one of the chain of Saxon Shore forts.
-Following the withdrawal of the Western Roman Empire in ca. early C4th, the Brythons again took control of the lands until Anglo-Saxon invasions shortly afterward.
+Following the end of Roman administration of Britain in the early fifth century the Britons again took control of the region until the Anglo-Saxon invasions shortly afterward.

 By the 7th century Reculver had become a landed estate of the Anglo-Saxon kings of Kent.
-The site of the Roman fort was given over for the establishment of a monastery dedicated to St Mary in 669 AD, and King Eadberht II of Kent was buried there in the 760s.
-During the Middle Ages Reculver was a thriving township with a weekly market and a yearly fair, and it was a member of the Cinque Port of Sandwich.
-The settlement declined as the Wantsum Channel silted up, and coastal erosion claimed many buildings constructed on the soft sandy cliffs.
-The village was largely abandoned in the late 18th century, and most of the church was demolished in the early 19th century.
+The site of the Roman fort was given over for the establishment of a monastery dedicated to the Virgin Mary in 669 AD, and King Eadberht II of Kent was buried there in the 760s.
+During the Middle Ages Reculver was a thriving township with a weekly market and a yearly fair, and was part of the Cinque Port of Sandwich.
+The settlement declined, however, as the Wantsum Channel silted up, and coastal erosion claimed many buildings constructed on the soft sandy cliffs.
+The village was largely abandoned in the late 18th century, and most of St Mary's Church was demolished in the early 19th century.
 Protecting the ruins and the rest of Reculver from erosion is an ongoing challenge.

 The 20th century saw a revival as local tourism developed and there are now two caravan parks.
-The census of 2001 recorded 135 people in the Reculver area, nearly a quarter of whom were in caravans at the time.
+The 2021 census recorded about 4,400 people in the Reculver area.
 The Reculver coastline is within a Site of Special Scientific Interest, a Special Protection Area and a Ramsar site, including most of Reculver Country Park, which itself includes much of Bishopstone Cliffs local nature reserve.
 While nationally scarce plants and insects are found there, the location is also important for migrating birds and is of significant geological interest.